randomprecision/stratroster/README.md

 All modules in this release wre written by Shaun Westbrooks and released under the GPL as open source.
 Stratroster was written with the assistance of ChatGPT (MS Copilot)

-*INSTALLATION:*
+**INSTALLATION:**

+1) download all files from this project via "git clone https://github.com/randomprecision/stratroster.git"
-1) Place in your webroot (or /var/www/stratroster)
+2) Place in your webroot on your web server (eg. /var/www/stratroster)
-2) Login as the default admin user (admin/stratroster)
+3) Login as the default admin user to the page (login.php) (admin/stratroster)
-3) Navigate to the admin page from the menu and name your league, and start adding users and teams and then assigning those new users to the new teams.
+4) Navigate to the admin page from the menu and name your league, and start adding users and teams and then assigning those new users to the new teams.
-4) have the new users update their rosters themselves via their add/edit players page or use that page to upload a CSV of their roster.
+5) have the new users update their rosters themselves via their add/edit players page or use that page to upload a CSV of their roster.

 Questions?
 Comments?
 Complaints?
 Please post them here or direct them to pacoist.vato@gmail.com and I'll try to get to them.
 This application was developed 100% for personal league use and so keep that in mind.
 May all of your rolls be on your hitters' cards...